haimbilia/BuyHub/readme.txt

     => 062456 - Admin UI: "Language Data" option is showing while editing the advanced setting on the meta-tag management page under the SEO section
     => 062454 - Admin UI: Columns alignment is changing while admin clicks on the sorting option under the meta-tag section and double options are selected on the side menu while clicking on the View HTML and XML option
-    => 062458 - Admin UI: Profile image and email address is not updated while clicking on the "My Profile" option
+    => 062458 - Admin UI: Profile image and email address is not updated while clicking on the "My Profile" option => 062459 - Admin UI: "Double validation" messages are showing for the confirm password field while changing the admin's password

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.